Devaki: Marriage

 During the nuptials of Vasudeva and Devaki following the former's wedding with his bride's six older sisters, Vishnu picked a lock of hair from his mount Shesha as well as his own, proclaiming that they would take be born as Devaki's seventh and eighth children, respectively.
 After the marriage ceremony, Kamsa volunteered to escort the newly-weds to Mathura and drove their chariot.
-A celestial voice, an aśarīrī, prophesied that the eighth child of Devaki would become Kamsa's death, and deliver the land from his wickedness.
+A celestial voice, an akashvani, prophesied that the eighth child of Devaki would become Kamsa's death, and deliver the land from his wickedness.
 Angered, Kamsa rose to kill Devaki, but was stopped by Vasudeva, who promised to give each child to Kamsa, whom he would subsequently kill.

 Imprisonment

 Devaki and Vasudeva were imprisoned by Kamsa due to the paranoia that had taken root in the tyrant's mind.
 Her six children were killed, while the seventh Balarama survived after being transferred by divine will into the uterus of Rohini, one of the other wives of Vasudeva.

 Devaki's six dead sons were named Kírttimat, Sushena, Udayin, Bhadrasena, Rijudasa, and Bhadradeha.
-According to the Harivamsa, these were the reincarnations of the sons of the asura Kalanemi.
+According to the Harivamsa, they were the reincarnations of the sons of the asura Kalanemi.
 They had performed intense austerities to worship the creator deity Brahma, unbeknownst to their own grandfather, Hiranyakashipu.
 The latter, furious at their actions, cursed them to be born on earth and be slain by Kamsa, who himself was a form of their father.

 Devaki soon mothered Balarama through the surrogacy of Rohini.

 When Devaki delivered Krishna, he revealed his divine form to his parents, and ordered Vasudeva to take him to Gokulam, placing all the prison guards under a spell of slumber, so that Kamsa would not realise that his prophesied killer had been born.
 Vasudeva swapped Krishna with Yogamaya, the daughter who had been born to Nanda and Yashoda on the very same day, and returned to the cell.

 When Kamsa stormed into the chamber after the spell had worn out, he deduced that Devaki had given birth to a girl.
 Devaki protested against the killing of the daughter of Nanda and Yashoda, but Kamsa hurled her against a rock, recognising that the gender of his prophesied slayer had not been specified.
 Yashoda's daughter transformed into an eight-armed goddess, and stated, "Fool, your destroyer has already been born elsewhere."
 She subsequently vanished into the heavens.

 Devaki and Vasudeva's imprisonment came to an end after Kamsa's death.